How to Protect Your AC During a Storm

 Some storm damage may not be apparent and can cause more damage after the storm has passed.
 A thorough professional inspection will ensure that the unit is safe to turn on and will continue to work efficiently in the future.

 At Siv Air, our team in Cairns stands ready to help you protect the investment you have made in your air conditioning system and keep your family safe and cool.
-Contact us today to learn more about how we can protect you with reliable air conditioning inspection, installation, hydro cleaning, maintenance, and repair
+Contact us today to learn more about how we can protect you with reliable air conditioning inspection, installation, cleaning, maintenance, and repair